-Even into the second year of the pandemic, congregants and staff continue to face uncertainty that they cannot escape professionally or personally.
+Even into the second year of the pandemic, employees continue to face uncertainty that they cannot escape professionally or personally.
 COVID-19 is everywhere.
-At Cleveland Clinic, our communications approach was to demystify information and provide our caregivers with the knowledge they needed to do their jobs.
+At Cleveland Clinic, our communications approach is to demystify information and provide our caregivers with the knowledge they needed to do their jobs.